 - The instance name is set on every server and is unique across all servers in the topology.

-To make clustered configuration changes in a mixed-version cluster, choose one
+To make clustered configuration changes in a mixed-version cluster:

 - Update each server to the same version.